 Once you engage Debt Rescue, we become the authority on your debts and your creditors must speak directly with us.
 This puts an immediate end to those harassing phone calls while we get your solution in place.

-Our Case Managers have years of knowledge and expertise, so understand the ins and outs of the process.
+Our Case Managers have years of knowledge and expertise, so they understand the ins and outs of the process.
 We use this experience to get the best possible outcome for our clients.

-Being part of the Lanyana Financial Group of companies, Debt Rescue is a Registered Debt Agreement Administrator (RDAA 1337).
+As part of the Lanyana Financial Group of companies, Debt Rescue is a Registered Debt Agreement Administrator (RDAA 1337).
 Our practices are compliant with the legislation as regulated by the Australian Financial Security Authority (AFSA).

 How It Works